swiftype/app-search-demo-react/README.md

 ## Setup

-To get started, simply clone this repository and run `yarn` to install dependencies.
+To get started, simply clone this repository and run `npm` to install dependencies.
+We will go over some basic configuration steps, but if you are coming from the tutorial you can skip to [State Management](#state).

 ```
 # Clone the repository